Sports gambling legislation is one step closer to becoming law after Senate committee vote — despite opposition to the bill’s fast-tracking

 Walsh said the bill is “terrible” and “extremely counterintuitive to the goals we’re trying to reach for equity and fairness in this state.”

 In May 2018, the U.S. Supreme Court struck down a federal law banning sports betting in all but a few states.
-That now has numerous states charting their own legislative course, including Washington state, where most gambling is already limited to tribal casinos.
+That now has numerous states charting their own legislative course, including Washington state, where most gambling already is limited to tribal casinos.

 At stake is a slice of what the American Gaming Association trade group describes as a $150 billion annual sports gambling black market nationwide.
 The group argues Washington could generate $50 million in annual tax revenue from legalized sports betting beyond state tribes.